SpoonX/aurelia-charts/doc/introduction.md

 - `<chart-element>` to tell aurelia-charts you want to render a chart somewhere in your template.
 See [component](./component.md) section.

+- Standardized way of defining what data should be plotted on what dimension/axes.

 - Ability to configure aurelia-charts to tell it what library to use by default, or tell it what library to use on a per chart type basis.
 See the [configuration](./configuration.md) section